pattonsgirl/Spring2022-CEG2410/Projects/Project1/README.md

 ### remove-single

 - Prompt user to enter a username
-- Delete the user account
+- Delete the user account & home directory
 - Remove the user from group

 ### add-bulk